OUT OF (PORTION) CONTROL

 SUMMARY

-Our eating is budget.
+Our eating is a budget.
 We have gained weight over the decades worldwide because we consume far more food than we used to, and we need.
 The places that sell foods have made it easier for us to eat more.
 We can’t blame them.
 They sell food to make money.
 We need to be aware of what is best for us.
 We can all be better which is this case is smaller food choices.
 Fast food restaurants most likely will not change and convenience stores are not going to stop selling Big Gulps.
 We need to understand just how costly these choices are.
 I believe our best defense is understanding this as the problem.

 No comments: